 The significant difference with respect to the data architecture The traditional problem lies in the way data is handled in a modern data management platform.
 On-premise data processing was complicated, time-consuming and resource-intensive.
 The cloud offered revolutionary solutions to data acquisition, storage, preparation and processing needs.

-With a data abstraction layer, the Data Architecture makes analysis of business data easy, fast, consistent, efficient and real-time.
+With a data abstraction layer, Modern Data Architecture makes analysis of enterprise data easy, fast, consistent, efficient and real-time.

-Data architecture trends: What to expect in 2022
+What to expect from data architecture in 2022?

 The most salient features of the modern Data Architecture are: